Wopple/limber-timber/README.md

 ---

-This project is in pre-alpha.
-You can try using it, but it probably won't work.
+This project is in alpha: it needs to be battle tested to work out the kinks.

 ```shell
 pip install limber-timber